 However, scientists need to conduct more large, double-blind studies to fully determine berberine’s safety and efficacy.

 Speak with a doctor before taking berberine for diabetes.
 It may not be right for everyone and could interact with other medications.

 Some evidence suggests that berberine could help lower LDL cholesterol and triglyceride levels.
 According to

-A meta-analysis found that berberine combined with lifestyle changes works better than lifestyle changes alone in treating high cholesterol.
+A literature review found that berberine combined with lifestyle changes works better than lifestyle changes alone in treating high cholesterol.